International Travel

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

-· Criminal penalties for some offenses are harsher than in the United States, including for some acts that are not crimes in the United States.
-Under the Sharia Penal Code judicial procedures and punishments include, for certain offenses and under certain evidentiary circumstances, amputation of hands or feet and death by stoning.
-The Sharia Penal Code applies regardless of an individual’s religion or nationality, although some sections of the law have specific applicability to Muslims.
+Criminal penalties for some offenses are harsher than in the United States.
+This includes some acts that are not crimes in the United States.
+Under the Sharia Penal Code, punishments for certain crimes may include amputation of hands or feet and death by stoning.
+The Sharia Penal Code applies regardless of an individual’s religion or nationality.
+However, some sections of the law have specific applicability to Muslims.

-· Brunei adheres to conservative Islamic social values, and U.S. citizens are advised to learn and respect local customs and traditions.
+Brunei adheres to conservative Islamic social values; U.S. citizens are advised to learn and respect local customs and traditions.
 You should consult a guidebook or other travel information on Brunei for more information about respecting local cultural norms.

-· Under Brunei’s Sharia Penal Code, it is also an offense to consume any food, drink, or tobacco in public during the fasting hours of Ramadan.
+Under Brunei’s Sharia Penal Code, consuming any food, drink, or tobacco in public during the fasting hours of Ramadan is a crime.

-· Non-Muslims may be arrested for khalwat (close proximity between the sexes) under the Sharia Penal Code provided that the other accused party is Muslim.
+Non-Muslims may be arrested for khalwat (close proximity between the sexes) under the Sharia Penal Code if the other accused party is Muslim.
 Khalwat may include activities from holding hands or public displays of affection to sexual activity.
-Foreigners, including U.S. citizens, are subject to khalwat and zina (fornication or adultery).
+Foreigners, including U.S. citizens, are subject to khalwat and zina (fornication or adultery) laws.

-· Extramarital sexual relations between a Muslim and non-Muslim are considered a crime in Brunei and may lead to severe punishment.
+Extramarital sexual relations between a Muslim and non-Muslim are a crime in Brunei.
+Violations may lead to severe punishment.

-· Alcohol cannot be purchased legally in Brunei.
+Alcohol cannot be purchased legally in Brunei.
 However, two liters of spirits/wine and 12 cans of beer (one can=330ml) may be imported by non-Muslim adults for personal consumption in private.
+You must declare your alcohol to customs upon arrival.

-· Illegal possession, use, distribution, and/or sale of drugs may carry severe penalties, including the possibility of the death penalty.
+Illegal possession, use, distribution, and/or sale of drugs may carry severe penalties.
+Penalties may include the death penalty.

 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

-· The Royal Brunei Police Force is generally professional and courteous.
-Most officers speak English but some, especially from the reserve units, have limited-to-no English-speaking capability.
+The Royal Brunei Police Force is generally professional and courteous.
+Most officers speak English.
+However, some, especially from the reserve units, have limited-to-no English-speaking capability.

 Dual Nationality: Brunei does not recognize or permit dual nationality.
 Brunei nationals are expected to enter and exit the country on their Brunei passports.
 Should Bruneian authorities learn that a person is a dual national, they may require immediate renunciation of the citizenship of either the other nation or Brunei.